awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 Finally, we'll write some code to start the workflow execution.

 #.
-Open your text editor and create the file :filename:`WorkflowStarter.java`, adding a package
+Open your text editor and create the file :file:`WorkflowStarter.java`, adding a package
    declaration and imports according to the :ref:`common steps <swf-hello-common>`.

 #.
 Add the :classname:`WorkflowStarter` class: